tinyplex/tinybase/site/guides/14_releases.md

 await sql.end();
 ```

-The `postgres` module is generally designed for use on a server, where such a
-database is more likely to be reachable, but the new `pglite` can also be
-considered for browser environments.

-Note that this Persister supports both the `json` and `tabular` modes for saving
+Note that these two Persister objects support both the `json` and `tabular`
-TinyBase data into the database.
-See the DatabasePersisterConfig type for more
+modes for saving TinyBase data into the database.
+See the
-details.
-(Note however that, like the SQLite Persisters, only the `json` mode is
+DatabasePersisterConfig type for more details.
+(Note however that, like the
+SQLite Persisters, only the `json` mode is supported for MergeableStore
-supported for MergeableStore instances, due to their additional CRDT metadata.)
+instances, due to their additional CRDT metadata.)

 Please provide feedback on this new release on GitHub!